shopware/docs/guides/plugins/plugins/content/stock/loading-stock-information-from-different-source.md

 {% endtab %}
 {% endtabs %}

-In your `load` method you can access the product ID's from the `StockLoadRequest` instance and perform a request to your system to retrieve the data.
+In your `load` method, you can access the product IDs from the `StockLoadRequest` instance and perform a request to your system to retrieve the data.

 You then construct and return a `StockDataCollection` full of `StockData` instances.
 Each `StockData` instance represents a product.